Webbgaraget/wg-custom-post-type/README.md

 ### 2012-09-23 v0.2
 * Added support for admin columns.
 Fixes #1
+* Throwing exception if reserved names for CPT or taxonomies are used.
+Fixes #2

 ### 2012-09-12 v0.1 alpha release
 * This document was created